NikolayXHD/Mtgdb/ISSUE_TEMPLATE.md

 Result: the application crashes

-Expected result: Upate window is shown
+Expected result: Update window is shown